 Nearly hands-off operation

-A professional-grade machine for the home user, the Lattissima Pro offers the simplicity of Nespresso capsules and push-button selection while looking quite impressive on the counter.
-It can whip up a wide variety of drinks, including ristretto, espresso, lungo, cappuccino, latte, hot milk, and hot water.
-If any of these terms are unfamiliar, check out our glossary of coffee drinks.
+A professional-grade machine for the home user, the Lattissima Pro offers the quick, push-button selection Nespresso is known for while looking impressive on the counter.
+It can whip up a variety of drinks, including ristretto, espresso, lungo, cappuccino, latte, hot milk, and hot water—many of which are broken down in our glossary of coffee drinks.

 Along with its ease of use, the item also works quickly.
-The Thermoblock heating system turns cold water to hot in just a few seconds, brewing coffee much faster than you could with a manual espresso maker.
+We found that it pulls espresso shots in 14 seconds once heated up.
+The Thermoblock heating system turns cold water to hot in just a few seconds too, brewing coffee much faster than you could with a manual espresso maker.

-After going through our testing process, our reviewer noted the item's customizable settings—something that further sets the Lattissima Pro apart from many one-touch coffee makers.
-"Each of the coffee, water, and milk options can be adjusted for the desired volume," she wrote.
-The machine even "remembers [your preferences] for future use."
-One of the only things the item can't do, our reviewer added, is "produce coffee in large volumes."
+After going through our testing process, our reviewer said that she appreciated the item's customizable settings—something that further sets the Lattissima Pro apart from many one-touch coffee makers.
+The coffee, water, and milk options can all be set to your preferred volume, and the machine even remembers the preferences for future use.

 "It’s hard to argue with the many functions of the Nespresso Lattissima Pro Espresso Machine by DeLonghi—from shots of espresso to lattes to hot milk or hot water—but the steep price tag must be considered." — Donna Currie, Product Tester